Struct stdio::StdioWriteGuard

 When this method is called after setting the EOF flag, it returns error with ErrorKind

-set to UnexpectedEof
+set to UnexpectedEof.

 Also note that this method does not guarantee to write all given bytes, although it currently

 does so.
 Always check the return value when using this method.
-Otherwise, use write_all
+Otherwise, use write_all to

 ensure that all given bytes are written.